OzanAlpay/AOSPTranslator/README.md

 Currently supported element types<br />
 string, string-array<br />

+Second mode is Add Translations according to element name and id

 In Transfer Translations mode:<br />
 In this mode Script will read translated values, and automatically puts them into related files.<br />